eviljeff/olympia/docs/topics/api/reviews.rst

      Requires authentication and Addons:Edit permissions or the user account that posted the review.

-     Only body, title and rating are allowed for modification.
+     Only body and rating are allowed for modification.

 .. http:patch:: /api/v3/reviews/review/(int:id)/

     :<json string|null body: The text of the review.
-    :<json string|null title: The title of the review.
     :<json int rating: The rating the user wants to give as part of the review.